Manyika dialect

-Manyika is a Shona language largely spoken by the Manyika tribe in the eastern part of Zimbabwe and across the border in Mozambique.
+Manyika is a language largely spoken by the Manyika tribe in the eastern part of Zimbabwe and across the border in Mozambique.
 It includes dialects ChiBocha, ChiUngwe, and ChiManyika, from which the broad Manyika language gets its name.

-ChiManyika is spoken by people in the northern parts of Manicaland Province of Zimbabwe, (Nyanga, Honde Valley Mutasa area) whilst ChiBocha is spoken by people in the southern part of Manicaland.
-Manyika differs from the more predominant Zezuru dialect in a variety of small ways.
+ChiManyika is spoken by people in the northern parts of Manicaland Province of Zimbabwe, (Nyanga, Honde Valley Mutasa area) whilst ChiBocha is spoken by people in the central part of Manicaland.
+Manyika differs from Karanga and Zezuru dialects in a variety of ways.

 Characteristics

 Certain variations in vocabulary and word prefixes exist.
 For example, the prefix 'va-' (used in Shona before male names to signify seniority and respect) is replaced by 'sa-' in the Manyika language.
 Also the prefix 'va-' used as in people, for example standard Shona vanhu vakaenda vakawanda, is replaced by 'wa-' to become wanhu wakaenda wakawanda.
 As a result, the Manyika do not use the prefix 'va' in any form as they pronounce it as either 'sa' or 'wa'.
 This is how they are generally recognised as being Manyika.

 The verbs in this language are tonally divided into two groups.
 The tonal patterns of the verbs belonging to one group are as shown below in the case of the infinitive, which has ku- as its prefix: